MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 3. Enter the following information:
    - **Server name** – The name of the computer you want to use as a gateway.
 The server name can be a Windows computer name, an Internet domain name, or an IP address.
 You can also add port information to the server name (for example: **RDGateway:443** or **10.0.0.1:443**).
-   - **User account** - Select or add a user account to use with the Remote Desktop Gateway you are connecting to.
+   - **User account** - Select or add a user account to use with the Remote Desktop Gateway you're connecting to.
 You can also select **Use desktop user account** to use the same credentials that you used for the remote desktop connection.
 4. Tap **Save**.

 ## Global app settings